 Top 50 Fastest Supercomputers in the World

-The systems’ 300% greater computing power than the previous systems will enable NOAA to run models with greater accuracy and higher fidelity, and process even greater amounts of weather monitoring data.
+The systems’ 3 times greater computing power than the previous systems will enable NOAA to run models with greater accuracy and higher fidelity, and process even greater amounts of weather monitoring data.
 The billions of observations ingested per day include measurements from sensors on the ground, ocean buoys, weather balloons and weather satellites.
 Models using these data are run at frequencies of every 15 minutes to every 6 hours.

 Mission-Critical Weather Models Support Public Safety and the Economy